 I also had a local pest control business until I hurt my back and I have a music CD published and I am just getting into game design.
 If you are creative or artistic there is lots of room on the web for new businesses but the real work is in developing a following of people that not only want your product but actually care about you because you care about them.

-Are their any states and areas that are particularly friendly to “off-griders” such as yourself and are more loose on building codes?
+Are there any states and areas that are particularly friendly to “off-gridders” such as yourself and are looser on building codes?

 If I may – how much are your utility bills per month? (summer/winter)

 I am not hooked to the grid for power and produce my own electricity but for a small furnace and stove I use propane and that price all depends on what is going on in the country.
 I average about $60 a month in the coldest part of winter but that drops to less than $10 a month for about 9 months out of the year.
 I can reduce that by using my woodstove but if I am away from the cabin I use the furnace so the stuff in the cabin doesn't freeze.

 The cabin is really well insulated and in the day time the furnace never kicks on.
 We may get -20 here in winter.
 The heat rises so my bedroom is upstairs where it is warmer and the dogs sleep downstairs where it stays cooler.

 What's your biggest challenge to living in a smaller space and being “off the grid”?

 The biggest challenge was water at first.
 I hand drilled a well but it was not enough for everything so I made a deal with a brother to tap into his well.
 Without water, you can't raise a garden or animals and won't make it.
 You can harvest rainwater if it rains and I am very conservative with water and I recycle gray water for my garden and fruit trees.

 The only other challenge has been from outsiders and Government getting in my business and the oil companies trying to take over the whole area.
 I have been fighting them all along.
 I like the smallness of the cabin and it is easier to clean, cheap to heat and cool and hardly costs anything for taxes so no complaints about that.